lutchobandeira/lutchobandeira.github.io/_posts/2019-04-17-introduction-to-redux-and-its-role-in-modern-javascript-frameworks-such-as-react-and-angular.md

 This state needs to be saved somewhere, right?
 Who holds this state, by Redux terminology, is the **store**.

-Every Redux application has only one **store** and we can access all the aplication state through it.
+Every Redux application has only one **store** and we can access all the application state through it.

 But how to update Redux state?

-O primeiro passo é despachar uma **ação**.
-As ações do Redux servem para comunicar que algo ocorreu na aplicação, como um clique em um botão, por exemplo.

 The first step is to dispatch an **action**.
-Redux actions are used to communicate that something happened at the application, like a click on a button, for example.
+Redux actions are used to communicate that something happened at the application, such as clicks on buttons, form submissions, receiving API response,  and so on.

-The action is simply a javascript object that has an attribute ```type``` to represent the type of the action and an attribute ```payload``` to hold the data we want to introduce in the aplication state.
+The action is simply a javascript object that has an attribute ```type``` to represent the type of the action and an attribute ```payload``` to hold the data we want to introduce in the application state.

-For example, if the user has successfuly logged in the system, we can dispatch the following action:
+For example, if the user has successfully logged in the system, we can dispatch the following action:

 ``` javascript